PrefectHQ/prefect/docs/guides/automations.md

 - Combine into a multi-layered responsive deployment pattern

 !!! cloud-ad "Available only on Prefect Cloud"
-        Automations are only available on Prefect Cloud, please refer to the [Cloud documentation](https://docs.prefect.io/2.13.4/cloud/#welcome-to-prefect-cloud) to see what additional features are available such as Events and webhooks!
+        Automations are only available on Prefect Cloud, please refer to the [Cloud documentation](/cloud) to see what additional features are available

+## Prerequisites
+Please have the following before completing the guide:
+- Python installed
+- Prefect installed (follow the installation guide)
+- You can sign up for a forever free Prefect Cloud account
+- Explore deployments so the concepts are familiar

-## Creating the test script
+## Creating the example script

 Automations are the one stop shop to react to different workflows by responding to specific actions recorded by Prefect.